LilithF/doMIsaul/README.md

 ## Overview

-The goal of package is to provide function to perform unsupervised and semisupervised learning for an incomplete dataset.
+The goal of package is to provide functions to perform unsupervised and semisupervised learning for an incomplete dataset.

 ## Installation